SyncfusionExamples/top-10-must-have-features-csharp/README.md

 ## PDF data extraction

-The Syncfusion Essential PDF library provides a comprehensive set of APIs for parsing PDF files.
+The Syncfusion&reg; Essential&reg; PDF library provides a comprehensive set of APIs for parsing PDF files.
 These APIs can be used to extract text, images, metadata, or perform more advanced tasks.

 ```csharp